-Solly Berger replied: I was part of this communal life and still am.
+Solly Berger siad: I was part of this communal life and still am.
 It is heart warming filled with nostalgia to read what has been written.
 I joined the Gardens choir in 1945 and except for a sojourn in Bellville for a number of years, am still singing.
 Was chairman for four years.
 I remember Donnie and Rita Loon (Gail's parents) from the KD Golf club so well.
-Keep going SOLLY BERGER inside.
+Keep going SOLLY BERGER

+Vicky Scher wrote: The Constitution Street shul which was in District 6 became the Vredehoek Shul because the community moved out of the area.
+I remember the Constitution Street Shul.
+It was big and very dark inside.
 I was a small child.
 When they built the Vredehoek Shul a man by the name of Mankowitz who was very pious and may be knowledgeable would supervise that everything was done according to Halacha.
 An interesting thing was that the members of the previous Shul got the same seating in the new one.
 Rabbi Duschinsky was the Rabbi when we got married.
 We were the first Chuppa that he did in Cape Town.
 Cantor Lichterman was the Chazan.
 I have that photo.